harfbuzz/harfbuzz/CONFIG.md

 without loss of functionality by defining `HB_NO_OT_FONT`.

+## Shapers

+Most HarfBuzz clients use it for the main shaper, called "ot".
+However, it is legitimate to want to compile HarfBuzz with only another backend, eg.
+CoreText, for example for an iOS app.
+For that, you want `HB_NO_OT_SHAPE`, or more generally `HB_NO_OT`.

+This is very rarely what you need.
+Make sure you understand exactly what you are doing.

+Defining `HB_NO_FALLBACK_SHAPE` however is pretty harmless.
+That removes the (unused) "fallback" shaper.

 ## Thread-safety

 By default HarfBuzz builds as a thread-safe library.
 The exception is that